gramineproject/graphene/Documentation/devel/coding-style.rst

 Automatic Reformatting
 ----------------------

-To make formatting easier we've added an integration with `clang-format` (currently only for C code).
+To make formatting easier we've added an integration with :program:`clang-format` (currently only for C |~| code).
 You must install appropriate package from your distribution to use it.
 For Ubuntu 18.04 you can setup it this way:

 .. code-block:: sh